How to Overcome Trauma

 Questions:

-What areas from your past Trauma are you still struggling in?
+1. What areas from your past trauma from abortion/abuse are you struggling with right now?

 You are loved,